raphaeldichler/google-places-api/README.md

 In order to make an API request to Google, you need an API key, which you can create [here](https://console.cloud.google.com).
 How exactly to create an API key is described on the [official website](https://developers.google.com/maps/documentation/javascript/get-api-key) of Google.

 Once you have a valid API key, you need to add it to the project.
-To do this, create a file named config.properties under /src/main/resources/.
-The API key is stored in this file.
+To do this, create a file named config.properties under `/src/main/resources/` in which the API key is stored.
+Then you only have to add the API-Key to the file as follows (`YOUR_API_KEY` stands for your API-Key, which you got earlier under the [Google Cloud Console](https://console.cloud.google.com)).

 ```
-google.api.places.api-key=API_KEY
+google.api.places.api-key=YOUR_API_KEY
 ```

+> :information_source: If the API key is not valid, then Java throws an [`IllegalApiKeyException`](https://github.com/raphaeldichler/google-places-api/blob/master/src/main/java/net/plyse/google/api/place/exception/IllegalApiKeyException.java), which indicates that the specified API key is no longer valid.

 ## Dependencies